Funding Your Medical Negligence Claim

 To ensure you are protected against paying these costs and expenses, you can take out an insurance policy.
 You will need to pay a premium for this policy.
 It is only paid by you if the case succeeds.

-We will discuss all details relating to the conditional fee agreement and insurance policy at the first interview.
+Our solicitors will discuss all details relating to the conditional fee agreement and insurance policy at the first interview.

-Legal Aid is granted for Clinical Negligence cases that involve severe disability as a result of a neurological injury during pregnancy, childbirth or within the first 8 weeks of life.
+Legal Aid is granted for medical negligence cases that involve severe disability as a result of a neurological injury during pregnancy, childbirth or within the first 8 weeks of life.
 The majority of cases involve a lack of oxygen, suffered during delivery, leading to cerebral palsy.
 Your eligibility for Legal Aid will depend on the child’s financial position which we can assess for you.
 The Legal Aid Agency will also consider the merits of the claim.
 We have to be able to show that the claim has good prospects of success and that the compensation likely to be received will exceed the costs incurred in pursuing the claim (i.e. that it is “proportionate”).

-Qualified One-Way Cost Shifting
+What is Qualified One-Way Cost Shifting?

 Qualified One Way Cost Shifting means that should you lose your case against the Defendant(s) you will not be responsible for payment of the Defendant’s costs.
 However, there are exceptions to this rule, for example dishonest or fraudulent claims, and these will be explained to you at the first interview.

-Legal Expenses Insurance (Legal Protection)
+Do I Have Legal Expenses Insurance (Legal Protection)?